-Land use description: "public open space"-
+Land use description: "public open space" means land, with or without access control-

-- (a) means land, with or without access control - (i) owned by the Municipality or other organ of state; - (ii) not leased out by the Municipality or that other authority on a long-term basis, - (ii) set aside for the public as an open space for recreation or outdoor sport and designated as public open space; and - (b) includes a park, playground, public or urban square, picnic area; public garden, nature area and ancillary buildings and infrastructure.
+- (a) owned by the Municipality or other organ of state; - (b) not leased out by the Municipality or that other authority on a long-term basis; - (c) set aside for the public as an open space for recreation or outdoor sport and designated as public open space; and - (d) includes a park, playground, public or urban square, picnic area, camping site, public garden, nature area and ancillary buildings and infrastructure.

-- (a) the Municipality must require a site development plan to be submitted for its approval;and - (b) the site development plan as approved by the Municipality constitutes the development parameters for a primary use, if applicable, and a consent use.
+- (a) the Municipality may require a site development plan to be submitted for its approval; and - (b) the site development plan as approved by the Municipality constitutes the development parameters for a primary use, if applicable, and a consent use.